Serotonin is a complex neurochemical that has several functions. Below are just a few of these.

 What Do We Need to Make Serotonin?

 We need protein for the amino acid tryptophan that it contains.
 And we need carbohydrates to trigger insulin, which helps transport tryptophan to the brain.
+CBD for dogs has been effective against various types of pain

 Serotonin production is pretty linear.
 More insulin brings more tryptophan to the brain.
 Then the brain uses the tryptophan to make serotonin.
 More tryptophan means more serotonin.